This dataset contains fiscal year data and is currently available in the following formats:

 Field B: Total Social Security Disability Insurance (SSDI) Applications , indicates the number of SSDI applications submitted by telephone, in person through a local SSA field office, or by mail that could have been filed via the Internet because they met the criteria for applying online.

 Field C: Internet Social Security Disability Insurance (SSDI) Applications, indicates the number of SSDI applications filed via the Internet.
+SSI disability applications are not included in these counts.

 Field D: Percentage Filed via the Internet, Field C divided by Field B expressed as a percentage.
 This is the percentage of Social Security Disability Insurance Applications filed via the Internet.
+SSI disability applications filed online are not included in these counts.

 SSA's Open Data Themes